Welcome to Original Pentecostal

 by Pastor Jim Feeney, Ph.D.

 Summary: While he was preaching in a Jewish synagogue, the apostle Paul saw among the listeners a lame man, who had never walked.
 Perceiving that the lame man “had faith to be healed” (Acts 14:9), Paul cried out, “Stand up on your feet!”
 And the man was instantly healed.
 If you will read the Scriptures on healing below, which come from God’s Word the Bible, your faith to be healed can grow mightily.
 I’ve added some comments to bring focus on certain truths.
-But the Word of God is living and powerful, and all by themselves these Bible verses about healing have power to cause your faith for healing to grow.
+But the Word of God is living and powerful, and all by themselves these Bible verses on healing have power to cause your faith for healing to grow.
 Come, read God’s Word, and receive divine healing as the Word increases your faith to believe God and His wonderful, always-true promises.

 Prayer is powerful!
 Prayer for healing is no exception.
 Abraham prayed for others, and God healed them.
 King Hezekiah prayed with tears for his own healing, and God answered.
 You can pray for yourself or for others.
 In all cases, God is a Healer, and God answers prayer — “You who answer prayer, to you all people will come” (Psalm 65:2).